cultuurnet/uwp-demo-dataproduct/transformer/linkeddata-output-readme.md

 ```

 ## Describe a specific graph in n-triples
-The following query constructs a new graph with all subjects, predicates and objects from the specified graph_uri in the WHERE clause.
+The following query constructs a new unified graph with all subjects, predicates and objects from the individual graphs in the WHERE clause.

-It is interesting to visualize the resulting n-triples response as a graph, using an online tool like [rdf-grapher](https://www.ldf.fi/service/rdf-grapher) :
+It is interesting to visualize the resulting n-triples response as a connected graph, using an online tool like [rdf-grapher](https://www.ldf.fi/service/rdf-grapher) :
 1. copy the n-triples from the query response
 2. paste them as RDF data in the input field
 3. Specify From format as N-Triples
 4. Specify To format
+5. Send form as HTTP POST
-5. Visualize
+6. Visualize

 ```
 CONSTRUCT {
   ?s ?p ?o
 }
 WHERE {
-  GRAPH <graph_uri> {
+  GRAPH ?g {
     ?s ?p ?o
   }
 }